-Data analysts and scientists don't know what particular content they might uncover, or need to uncover.
+The terrible secret about data analysis is that we don't know what particular content they might uncover, or need to uncover.

-Finding the information the business needs to support its decisions is a huge challenge.
+Finding the information the business needs to support its decisions is a huge challenge to every data analyst.